-Don't click on anything for now!
-I just want you to see that "Base Memory" is set at 1024MB (i.e., 1GB).
+Check the Enable I/O APIC checkbox and don't click on anything for now!
+(Please note that if it turns out that your hardware is incompatible with Enable I/O APIC, you should uncheck that checkbox.)
+You should see that "Base Memory" is set at 1024MB (i.e., 1GB) by default.
 You should run as few things inside your virtual machine as possible because things are slower when you run them inside a virtual machine.
 For example, if you want to use a web browser, it's best that you run your web browser on your host machine and not inside the virtual machine (unless there is a good reason for it).
 If you must run many applications inside your virtual machine, you can give your virtual machine more memory by changing the Base Memory setting here.
 Please understand that the more memory you give to your virtual machine, the less memory your host machine will be left with!
 So, you need to first figure out how much memory your host machine has.
 I think it's a good rule that Base Memory should never exceed 1/3 of the total amount of memory of your host machine.
 For now, keep the Base Memory at 1024MB.

-Now click on the Cancel button to go back to the start screen and proceed to start your virtual machine.
+Now click on the OK button to save your setting and go back to the start screen and proceed to start your virtual machine.

 Step 2: Start Your Virtual MachineNow your 32-bit Ubuntu 16.04 system is ready to go!
 The name of your system is "md32xu16046vm-vbox616".
 It means "MyDesktop 32-bit XUbuntu 16.04.6 VM (created on VirtualBox 6.1.6)".
 All you need to do is to click on the Start button to boot up your 32-bit Ubuntu 16.04 system.
 So, go ahead an click on the Start button (looks like a green arrow in the above screenshot).
 It can take several minutes for your system to boot.
 Be patient.